Maintenance break in e-services on 1 October 2022 from 6:00 to 20:00; breaks may also occur on the kela.fi website More information

 - care supplement, which is affected by the family's total income

-As a rule, child home care allowance is claimed by the child's parent or other guardian.
-In some cases the claimant may also be some other person who mostly looks after the child and lives in the same household.
-An adoptive parent can also claim child home care allowance.
+As a rule, child home care allowance is applied for by the child's parent or other guardian.
+In some cases the applicant may also be some other person who mostly looks after the child and lives in the same household.
+An adoptive parent can also apply for child home care allowance.

 Other benefits may affect the amount of the child home care allowance.
-If, for instance, another child is born to the family the mother will again receive maternity allowance.
-In such cases, child home care allowance is usually not paid.
+For instance, parents who have another child become eligible for parental allowance.
 See how other benefits affect the child home care allowance.